What figurative language does Chopin use to describe the sea in Chapter 6 of The Awakening, and what is the effect of this description?

 Why does Frederick include the anecdotes about the two religious slave holders Mr. Hopkins and Mr. Weeden?
 What point is he attempting to make?

-This site has been built for teachers, students, and parents.
+This site has been built for English teachers.
 The side and top menus will take you to specific units of study with lesson plans and handouts.
+We are all in this together, and I know how difficult it can be to find new lessons.
+Everything here is totally free.

 TEACHERS – You are welcome to use anything on this site.
 Feel free to email me with any questions.
 If you have a cool lesson that you developed and would like to share on this site, again, please email me with the lesson and attribution.